NocturnalSolutions/KituraBook/3-routers.md

 # Chapter 3: Routers

-We’ve already used Kitura’s Router class quite a bit in this book, and you might be thinking that you’ve already got a pretty good idea of how they work.
+We’ve already used Kitura’s Router class quite a bit in this book, and you might be thinking that you’ve already got a pretty good idea of how it works.
 Well, if that’s what you think… you’re probably right.
-Nonetheless, there are still a few tricks we can learn.
+Nonetheless, there are still a few new tricks we can learn.

 ## HTTP Methods